mozilla-conduit/suite/README.md

 ### Usage

 You can use each app from its local repository.
-For example, to run a Phabricator extension code from a local repository instead of the code already in the `mozilla/phabext` Docker image:
+For example, to run the phabricator-extensions code from a local repository instead of the `mozilla/phabext` image,

 ```
+# Build the containers
 $ docker-compose -f docker-compose.yml -f docker-compose.phabricator.yml -f docker-compose.override.yml build
+# Start the containers and open the `local-dev` shell
 $ docker-compose -f docker-compose.yml -f docker-compose.phabricator.yml -f docker-compose.override.yml run local-dev
 ```

 You can also use multiple apps from local repositories.
-I.e. to work on both Phabricator and Bugzilla:
+For example, to work on both Phabricator and Bugzilla,

 ```
 $ docker-compose -f docker-compose.yml -f docker-compose.phabricator.yml -f docker-compose.bmo.yml -f docker-compose.override.yml build
 $ docker-compose -f docker-compose.yml -f docker-compose.phabricator.yml -f docker-compose.bmo.yml -f docker-compose.override.yml run local-dev
 ```

-Note you normally must have `-f docker-compose.yml` included as the first and `-f docker-compose.override.yml` as the last one.
+Note that normally you must have `-f docker-compose.yml` as the first option and `-f docker-compose.override.yml` as the last one.

-To work on a local version of the modified Arcanist please load the `docker-compose.cinnabarc.yml` configuration.
+To work on a local version of the Arcanist fork, load the `docker-compose.cinnabarc.yml` configuration.
 This will modify the `arc` command in the `local-dev` service.

-If you don't want to spin up all configured containers please specify the ones you'd like to work on.
-The command below runs `phabricator.test`, `phabricator`, `phabdb`, `lando-api.test`, `lando-api` and `lando-api.db` and allows to check the integration between the Phabricator and the Lando API.
+If you don't want to spin up all configured containers, you can specify the ones you'd like to work on.
+The command below runs `phabricator.test`, `phabricator`, `phabdb`, `lando-api.test`, `lando-api` and `lando-api.db` to allow the verification of the integration between Phabricator and Lando API:

 `docker-compose up phabricator.test lando-api.test`

 ## Preconfigured users:

-For performing administration tasks in Phabricator, first log out of Phabricator and then go to http://phabricator.test/?admin=1
+For performing administration tasks in Phabricator, first log out of Phabricator and then go to http://phabricator.test/?admin=1 and log in with

 `user:admin`, `password:password123456789!`

-For logging in as a normal test user, you will need to use BMO for auth-delegation.
-Log out in Phabricator and then click on 'Log In or Register'.
-You will be redirected to BMOs login page.
+To log in as a normal test user, you will need to use BMO for auth delegation.
+Log out of Phabricator and then click on 'Log In or Register'.
+You will be redirected to BMO's login page.

 `user:conduit@mozilla.bugs`, `password:password123456789!`

-After login, if it complains that you do not have MFA enabled on your BMO account, click on the 'preferences' link that will allow you to configure TOTP and then you should be able to login to Phabricator.
+After login, if it complains that you do not have MFA enabled on your BMO account, click on the 'Preferences' link that will allow you to configure TOTP and then you should be able to login to Phabricator.

-For performing administrative tasks on BMO, you will need to log out of BMO and then login on http://bmo.test/login with the following credentials.
+For performing administrative tasks on BMO, you will need to log out of BMO and then log in at http://bmo.test/login with the following
+credentials:

 `user:admin@mozilla.bugs`, `password:Te6Oovohch`

 ## Updating the preloaded Phabricator database